 The English Reformed Church awaits your presence

-Lastly, to get married is not difficult in Amsterdam.
-You are free to plan a non-religious or religious marriage ceremony.
+Lastly, planning your wedding in Amsterdam is not difficult.
+You are free to have a non-religious or religious marriage ceremony.
 There are plenty of licensed, non-licensed or boat venues available to you.
 At the Posthoorn kerk or the English Reformed Church you can seal your vows.
-Otherwise arrange a service at the Church of Our Lady http://www.olvkerk.nl/english/
+Otherwise arrange a service at the Church of Our Lady.

 Over to you…